fireundubh/playwithfire/gameofthrones/bestpractices.md

 ## Military

+### Building, Research & Training

 - Focus on training 60-80% Bowmen and 20% Spearmen.
 Bowmen and Spearmen are the most powerful combination in the game.
 - Focus on researching Tier 3 (Elite) troops.
 Start with Bowmen, then Spearmen, then Infantry, then Cavalry.
 - Do not research Tier 4 (Royal) until you have nothing else to research.
 Tier 4 takes a long, long time to research.
 - In the early game, research Spying 9 as soon as possible to increase the amount of detail in your Scouting Reports.
 - Upgrade your Rookery to 17 as soon as possible to provide you with the most information about the battlefield and incoming attacks.

+### Castle Defense

+- Anti-infantry and anti-cavalry fortifications are powerful while everyone is locked into the Infantry-Cavalry formation.
+- Fortifications are only effective while your Wall durability is greater than zero.
+- For castle defense, focus on researching improvements to wall durability.

 ### Decoys